Fellow-Consulting-AG/docapp-docs/docs/en/te2/ephesoft-external-application.md

 ---
-title: "Ephesoft - External Application"
+title: "How to Use DOC² as an External Application for Ephesoft"
-description: In this documentation you will find how to use DOC² as External Application for Ephesoft to easily train tables step by step.
+description: "Learn how to easily train tables step by step using DOC² as an external application for Ephesoft.
+Improve your table extraction with this guide."
-date: "2022-02-11"
+date: "2022-10-19"
 tags:
   - TE²
   - Plugin